FrankVal/WatSurf/README.md

 The first GEE code [Data_Extraction](https://code.earthengine.google.com/e0033f21447392da736fba2ee19ac42a) allows the data extraction from water bodies polygons via spatiotemporally coincident remote sensing information.

-The second GEE code [Export_Rasters](https://code.earthengine.google.com/e0033f21447392da736fba2ee19ac42a) allows exporting remote sening information coincident with water bodies polygons.
+The second GEE code [Export_Rasters](https://code.earthengine.google.com/e0033f21447392da736fba2ee19ac42a) allows exporting remote sening information overlapping water bodies polygons prior to Random Forests classification analyses.

 The two codes are also present in the GEE directory.

-In the R directory is present the R code for replicating the Random Forests classification analyses present in Valerio et al., (2023, submitted).
+In the R directory is present a R code for replicating the Random Forests classification analyses present in Valerio et al., (2023, submitted).
-We have implemented parallelization techniques, we have effectively divided complex tasks into smaller, manageable units of work that can be executed simultaneously.
-Our aim was not only to boost performance and reduces execution times, but also enhance code reusability.
+We have implemented parallelization techniques as we have effectively divided complex tasks into smaller, manageable units of work that can be executed simultaneously.

+As such, our aim was not only to boost performance and reduces execution times, but also enhance code reusability.